mihdalal/robomimic/docs/introduction/installation.md

 <div class="admonition warning">
 <p class="admonition-title">Warning!
 Additional dependencies might be required</p>

-This is all you need for using the suite of algorithms and utilities packaged with robomimic.
+This is all you need for using the suite of algorithms and utilities packaged with manipgen_robomimic.
 However, to use our demonstration datasets, you may need additional dependencies.
 Please see the [datasets page](../datasets/overview.html) for more information on downloading datasets and reproducing experiments, and see [the simulators section below](installation.html#install-simulators).
 </div>